 The community listening sessions

 The community listening sessions were held virtually using GoToMeeting.
-The MEC first provided a brief overview of the session’s goals during the orientation with the individual community organizations.
+The MEC moderator first provided a brief overview of the session’s goals during the orientation with the individual community organizations.
 During the orientation, there was a basic explanation of how the listening session would be organized and how feedback would be recorded and used.
 Then the moderator asked the participants a series of questions about the organization and ways they communicated with their communities and effective strategies working with them and other community groups.
 Summaries of their responses to these questions are noted below.
 The community organizations were compensated for their time.

 Session 1 (Monday, October 11, 2021, 9:00am – 10:45am with P3 & MRW!)